Squirrel/Squirrel.Mac/README.md

 on server side support for determining whether an update is required, see [Server Support](#server-support).

-Squirrel’s installer is also designed to be fault tolerant, and ensure that any updates installed are valid.
+Squirrel's installer is also designed to be fault tolerant, and ensure that any updates installed are valid.

 ![:shipit:](http://shipitsquirrel.github.io/images/ship%20it%20squirrel.png)